mvysny/shepherd/README.md

 * Disable all plugins except "Build Timeout", "Timestamper", "Git" and "Matrix Authorization Strategy".
 * Create the `admin` user, with the password `admin`.
 This is okay since we'll need ssh port-forwarding to access Jenkins anyway.
+* Set # of concurrent jobs: 2 or 3, depending on ubuntu memory (2 for 8GB, 3 for 16GB+)

 ### Docker